Cross Keys 15 Neath 19

 “In fairness to Neath, they bullied us at the contact area, especially during the first half, and this is where the game was won and lost,” said Cross Keys head coach Greg Woods.

 “In the end we weren’t clinical enough, resulting in our challenge never really materialising.’’
-Keys, who host Rumney in the SWALEC Cup on Saturday, looked a little ring rusty, especially during the first quarter.
+Keys, who host Rumney in the SWALEC Cup on Saturday, looked a little ring rusty, especially during

 This is when the Blacks did the real damage, scoring unconverted corner tries through flanker Lee Evans and wing David Evans.